toh12/amt_old_v3/README.md

 # Awesomenauts Modding Toolkit v3

 This is a large portion of the code designed to run the AMT user interface.
+The project is a modding toolkit to edit the encrypted files of the game "Awesomenauts" and patch the game to accept the edited files.

 The project was started to improve my C++ coding skills, and is still in development.
 This version is available here as a code sample only, and will not be updated.